halfflat/arblang-draft/outline/arblang-proposal.md

 | `conductance`  |                           | 80000-6      | **L⁻²M⁻¹T³I²** |
 | `molarity`     | amount-of-substance concentration | 80000-9 | **L⁻³N**    |

-For arblang, two quantity type expressions are deemed equivalent if they have the same physical dimensionality.
+For Arblang, two quantity type expressions are deemed equivalent if they have the same physical dimensionality.
 Equivalent type expressions describe the same type.

 Quantity literals are composed from a ***numeric-literal*** and an optional _unit-term_ suffix.
 Units are represented by keywords corresponding to combinations of SI unit prefixes and SI unit abbreviations, and similarly to quantities, are composed via multiplication, division, and integer exponentiation.
 If no _unit-term_ suffix is present, the quantity is a scalar `real` type (i.e. a quantity of dimension one).